 This scene tells us one important thing from two small actions: however big Brody’s desire is to protect, his fear of water is greater.
 This is something he will have to overcome in order to defeat the shark or, in other words; he has no choice but to grow as a person.
 Even though this article focuses more on characterisation than character development, you can see how character and plot are deeply intertwined.

 Did you know?: Even when Brody has worked up the courage to go to sea, the immortal line: ‘You’re gonna need a bigger boat’ reveals his severe discomfort in the space not because of one statement, but the fact that he refers to ‘a bigger boat’ three times!

 This is going to be a two-parter because I think an epic film deserves an epic post!
 I knew this was meant to be when I drove past Sainsbury’s and saw their summer food campaign banner that read ‘you’re gonna need a bigger boot.’

-So which novels/films have best helped you with developing your characterisation skills?
+So which novels/films have best helped you with developing your characterisation skills and why?
 Let me know in the comments below and until next time take care of yourself in and outside of the water!